-- Provide structured support in the form of a two-year programme consisting of 3 workshops per year.
-The workshops would need to be supported by senior consultants in public health and specialist guest speakers e.g. human resources. - To provide informal mentoring support to new consultants for a limited period of time, from senior consultants in public health through an arrangement facilitated by specialty tutors. - To evaluate both formal and informal support to new consultants using signposting to other resources.
+- Provide structured support in the form of a two-year programme consisting of 2 workshops per year.
+The workshops are supported by senior consultants in public health and specialist guest speakers e.g. human resources. - To provide informal mentoring support to new consultants for a limited period of time, from senior consultants in public health through an arrangement facilitated by specialty tutors. - To evaluate both formal and informal support to new consultants using signposting to other resources.